tiaranatashasayuti/T-LDM/README.md

 <img src="Images/Architecture.png" alt= "Image not available" width="70%"/>

 </p>
-This repository contains a complete preprocessing and training pipeline for paper titled, "Enhancing Latent Diffusion Models with Graph Neural Networks for Binding Pocket-Aware Therapeutic Peptide Design".
+This repository contains a complete preprocessing and training pipeline for paper titled, "Target-aware latent diffusion model for design of apoptosis-inducing anticancer peptides".

 ## 📚 Table of Contents